rust-lang/rfcs/text/0503-prelude-stabilization.md

 This RFC is fairly aggressive about removing functionality from the prelude, but is unclear how necessary this is.
-If Rust grows the ability to backwards-compatibly modify the prelude in some fasion (for example introducing multiple preludes that can be opted into) then the aggressive removal may not be necessary.
+If Rust grows the ability to backwards-compatibly modify the prelude in some fashion (for example introducing multiple preludes that can be opted into) then the aggressive removal may not be necessary.